 Before Using This Medicine

-Tell your doctor, nurse, and pharmacist, if you:
+Tell your doctor, nurse, or pharmacist if you:

-- are taking any other prescription or nonprescription (OTC) medicine
+▪ Are taking any other prescription or nonprescription medicine, herbal

 Proper Use of This Medicine

 It is important to take levetiracetam exactly as your doctor prescribed in order to get the best results with the least chance of side effects.